Somali Civil War (2009–present): Emergence of the insurgency

 In early 2007, many Somalis rallied behind an insurgency which aimed to expel the Ethiopian military occupation in Mogadishu.
 The Ethiopians were caught off guard by the scale and intensity of the emerging resistance, responding with bombardments of urban areas.
-Thousands of Ethiopian troops and Somalis had been killed during fierce fighting for Mogadishu.ENDF military losses had reached unsustainable levels by the end of 2007.
+Thousands of Ethiopian troops and Somalis had been killed during fierce fighting for Mogadishu.
+ENDF military losses had reached unsustainable levels by the end of 2007.
 In 2008 insurgent pressure intensified in the capital and across south-central Somalia, particularly in the Shabeelle, Jubba Valley, Bay, and Bakool regions.
 Skirmishes with ENDF/TFG forces soon morphed into a sustained insurgent offensive.

 The TFG and its Ethiopian backers had low public support.
 The government lacked legitimacy, capacity, and credibility, and refused to broaden its political base throughout 2007.
 Opposition figures were purged from parliament, leaving a narrow coalition that failed to advance any political transition or create institutions.
 The TFG was widely seen as corrupt, fractured and abusive.
-Al-Shabaab, former a youth militia under the ICU's military wing, emerged as an independent faction in early 2007.
+Al-Shabaab, formerly a youth militia under the ICU's military wing, emerged as an independent faction in early 2007.
 It gained significant combat experience and began governing territory for the first time in 2008.
-The Ethiopian invasion transformed the group from a fringe entity to a dominant insurgent force.
+The Ethiopian invasion transformed the group from a fringe entity to the predominant insurgent force in Somalia.

 By 2008, most of the country had fallen under insurgent control, leaving the TFG on the brink of collapse.
 More than 80% of its police and army had deserted.
 The invasion failed to empower the TFG, which only controlled some parts of Mogadishu and its original 2006 capital of Baidoa by the end of 2008.
 The Ethiopian army withdrew with significant casualties and little to show for their efforts.
 The insurgency had achieved its primary goal of removing the Ethiopian military presence from most of Somalia by November 2008.